Project Insights Report

 By aligning closely with industry needs, CASTL cut employer onboarding time, demonstrating the effectiveness of the programs in preparing participants for immediate employment.

-The upskilling initiative, delivered through the CASTL Online Academy, had 907 enrolments across courses, and participants completed over 700 modules.
+The upskilling initiative, delivered through the CASTL Online Academy, had 907 enrollments across courses, and participants completed over 700 modules.

 The Issue

-The bioscience sector, which includes biopharmaceutical manufacturing and vaccine development, is one of Canada’s fastest growing sectors.
+The bioscience sector is one of Canada’s fastest-growing industries, which includes biopharmaceutical manufacturing and vaccine development.
 The COVID-19 pandemic emphasized the critical need for Canada to grow the bioscience sector in order to be self-sufficient in biopharmaceutical manufacturing.
-In response, there has been a significant focus on strengthening and investing in the sector, as evidenced by government investments and growing venture capital.
+In response, there has been a significant focus on strengthening and investing in the sector, as evident from government investments and growing venture capital.

 Scientist looking at specimen through a compound microscope